Latin American School of Medicine: Recognition

 The Latin American School of Medicine is officially recognized by the Educational Commission for Foreign Medical Graduates (ECFMG) and the World Health Organization.
 It is fully accredited by the Medical Board of California.

-Scholarship
+Scholarships

-Scholarships include full tuition, dormitory housing, three meals per day at the campus cafeteria, textbooks in Spanish for all courses, school uniform, basic toiletries, bedding, and a small monthly stipend of 100 Cuban pesos ($4).
-Scholarships do not include travel expenses to and from school, which is not necessary in the first three out of six years as all classes during those years are walking distance from the dorms.
-Scholarships also do not include travel to and from Cuba.
+The scholarship provides full tuition, dormitory housing, three daily meals in the campus cafeteria, textbooks in Spanish for all courses, a school uniform, bedding, and a monthly stipend of 46,000 Cuban pesos.
+According to the informal exchange rate reported by El Toque (which listed the U.S. dollar at approximately 492 pesos as of October 25, 2025), this amount is equivalent to about 94 U.S. dollars per month.

+Due to the wide gap between official and street exchange rates, many students seek informal ways to supplement this income in order to meet basic living needs.
+Although the student visa formally prohibits outside employment, enforcement of this regulation is limited.
+The scholarship does not cover travel or commuting expenses to and from school, although during the first three years of study all classes are within walking distance of the dormitories.

+In practice, living conditions in the dormitories can be challenging.
+Reports describe high rates of theft and limited water access, typically available only three times a day for 30 to 45 minutes at a time.
+Toilets lack running water, and bathroom floors are frequently wet and unsanitary, contributing to cases of athlete’s foot and other communicable conditions among students.
+Desks and seating areas in the common spaces are in disrepair.

 Admissions

-Applications are processed through the accredited Cuban diplomatic missions in the student's home country.
+Applications are processed through accredited Cuban diplomatic missions in the student's home country.
 Preference is given to applicants who are financially needy and/or people of color who show the most commitment to working in their poor communities.

 Final admissions decisions are made by a committee representing ELAM's faculty and the Cuban Ministry of Public Health.